Dark matter as the origin of neutrino mass in the inverse seesaw mechanism: Dynamical lepton number breaking

+Let us now dive into the case of dynamical generation of this $\mu$ parameter, which allows for a richer phenomenology.
+As a well-motivated completion of the above scheme, we now turn to the dynamical version where $B-L$ is promoted to a spontaneously broken symmetry within the \SM framework.
+In order to do this, we add a complex scalar singlet $\sigma$, even under $\mathcal{Z}_2$ and with $B-L=1$ defined by the last term of the relevant scalar potential, given by

-Given the $U(1)_{B-L}$ symmetry assignment, notice that the lepton number symmetry is broken spontaneously by the vev of the $\sigma$ field, leading to the existence of a Nambu-Goldstone boson dubbed majoron.
-The only scalar driving spontaneous electroweak symmetry breaking is the \sm doublet $H$.
-In contrast to the original model of this type~\cite{Chikashige:1980ui,Schechter:1981cv}, here \lnv happens at a relatively low scale~\cite{GonzalezGarcia:1988rw,Joshipura:1992hp,Boucenna:2014zba}.
-The symmetry $\mathcal{Z}_2$ is a ``dark'' symmetry that remains exactly conserved and enforces the stability of the lightest ``odd'' particle.
-The latter does meet the requirements to play the role of our WIMP Dark Matter candidate.
+The lepton number symmetry is then broken spontaneously by the vev of this complex singlet $\sigma$.
+The Yukawa Lagrangian in this case is the in Eq.~\eqref{eq:Yukawa-Lagrangian}.
+We assume that this breaking happens at a relatively low scale~\cite{Gonzalez-Garcia:1988okv}.
+The ``dark'' symmetry $\mathcal{Z}_2$ remains exactly conserved, enforcing the stability of the lightest ``odd'' particle.
+As discussed later, the latter does meet the requirements to play the role of WIMP dark matter candidate.
+In order to obtain the mass spectrum for the scalars after gauge and ${B-L}$ symmetry breaking, we expand the scalar fields as